Voicenotes: Music

 Puth described the sound of the album as "like walking down a dirt road and listening to New Edition in 1989 – and being heartbroken, of course."
 He also remarked that he wanted a sound akin to the late 1980s "dark R&B" of Babyface, Jimmy Jam, Terry Lewis and Teddy Riley.
 Puth also stated the album will have no love ballads, explaining he wished to distance himself from the sound of his first album, which was "people nudging [me] in a direction that I didn't want to go in."

 Promotion

 Singles

-"Attention", released as the first single from the album on April 21, 2017, was met with commercial success, peaking at number five on the Billboard Hot 100.
-"How Long", released as the album's second single on October 5, 2017, peaked at number 21 on the Billboard Hot 100 and reached the top 20 in several markets.
+"Attention", released as the first single from the album on April 21, 2017, was met with commercial success, peaking at number 5 on the Billboard Hot 100.
+"How Long", released as the album's second single on October 5, 2017, peaked at number 21 on the Billboard Hot 100.
 "Done for Me", the third single, was released on March 15, 2018, and features Kehlani.
 "Change" featuring James Taylor was released as the fourth single on March 26, 2018.
 "The Way I Am" was released as the album's fifth single on July 24, 2018.